nats-io/natscli/README.md

     Redelivered Messages: 0
 ```

 The message got delivered and acknowledged - `Acknowledgement floor` is `1` and `1`, the sequence of the Observable is `2` which means its had only the one message through and got acked.
-Since it was acked nothing is pending or redelivering.
+Since it was acked, nothing is pending or redelivering.

 We'll publish another message, fetch it but not Ack it this time and see the status: